Lande21/RolandeU.github.io/README.md

 - will try to email united and delta.
 - Got my new lappy, May GOD Bless my work!new opportunities knocking...
 I went on a walk 💚💚💚
--This month i will know soon if i am attending the SDSC in NYC!
+-This month i will know soon if i am attending the SDSC in NYC! cadcsam in edina instead!
+-